 Lino-(free, Android & i-devices) Online sticky note board.
 Include links, images, video, and audio as well as change the size and color of your fonts.
 Has various background options and other attractive options.
 It’s embeddable as well.

-Math v Zombiez-(free, i-devices) kids save themselves from a Zombie attack by doing math.
+Math v Zombiez-(free, i-devices) kids save themselves from a Zombie attack by doing the math.

 Mindsnacks-(free, i-devices) educational games to learn various languages.